cyberark/conjur-authn-k8s-client/README.md

 + Exponential backoff is exercised when an error occurs
 + Client will re-login when certificate has expired

-1. Client goes through login by presenting certificate signing request (CSR) -> Server (authn-k8s running inside the appliance) injects signed client certificate out of band into requesting pod
+1. Client goes through login by presenting certificate signing request (CSR) -> Server (authn-k8s running inside the Conjur Enterprise) injects signed client certificate out of band into requesting pod
 1. Client picks up signed client certificate, deletes it from disk and uses to authenticator via mutual TLS -> Server responds with auth token (retrieved via authn-local) encrypted with the public key of the client.
 1. Client decrypts the auth token and writes it to to the shared memory volume (`/run/conjur/access-token`)
 1. Client proceeds to authenticate time and time again